Harold M. Brathwaite S. S.

 Students who are suspended or expelled will be given an opportunity to continue their education through educational programs offered by the school board.

-Providing tobacco products to anyone under 19 years of age is illegal.
+Providing tobacco and marijuana products to anyone under 19 years of age is illegal.

 Students are expected to follow the standards of behaviour outlined in the Code of Conduct while they are on the school bus.